 Lilo & Stitch (2002)

 Lilo & Stitch is set in contemporary Hawaii, specifically on the island of Kauaʻi.
 Lilo takes hula lessons, Nani surfs and the dialogue contains Hawaiian slang.
 The concept of ʻohana (family in Hawaiian) is central to the movie.
-There are two songs performed and written by a Hawaiian musician, but the rest of the songs are Elvis Presley songs.
-The actress playing Nani is Hawaiian, but not the one playing Lilo.
+There are two songs performed and written by a Hawaiian musician.
+The rest of the songs are Elvis Presley songs.
+The actress playing Nani was born in Hawaii and the actor playing David grew up there.
+The actress playing Lilo is from Oregon.

 Brother Bear (2003)